VIII · Implementation Partners

 RoleWhat they own

 Market Infrastructure OrgBuilds and operates the three public goods.
+Nonprofit.
 Thin governance: maintains signal integrity — not selection authority.
+Steps back once infrastructure is live.

 Institutional PartnerConvening, government access, legitimacy.
-Tech Pioneers + YGL as early signal.
-C4IR deploys regulatory sandbox.
+Tech Pioneers + YGL + Unicorn Community as early-adopter signal.
+C4IR deploys open standards in each hub.

 Finish Line & Award Anchor157-country convening at the SDG deadline.
-Award ceremony: the moment the market goes public globally.
+The moment the market goes public.
 October 2030, Riyadh.

 Local ImplementationOn-ground delivery, community trust, revenue-sharing.
-The quality filter market forces alone cannot provide.
+Natural quality filter: income tied to real outcomes.

 Note on financing.
 There is no funding 'lane' in this model.
 The cost-of-non-service index creates a publicly visible, investable demand signal.
 Funders read the index and deploy capital independently through local financing structures — microinsurance, mobile rails, employer schemes, government co-financing.
 Commercially underwritten instruments, not concessional capital.